wordshaker/jesswhite_4/_posts/2017-10-25-whoneedsdashboards-post.md

  It also doesn't hurt that they are easy to look at.

- This following quote from [Measuring ITSM](https://www.amazon.co.uk/Measuring-ITSM-Reporting-Management-Executives/dp/1490719458/ref=pd_cp_14_1?_encoding=UTF8&psc=1&refRID=NERK3B79N4A24C5GJN7E) sums up why everyone needs dashboards quite nicely
+ This following quote from
+ <a href="https://www.amazon.co.uk/Measuring-ITSM-Reporting-Management-Executives/dp/1490719458/ref=pd_cp_14_1?_encoding=UTF8&psc=1&refRID=NERK3B79N4A24C5GJN7E" target="_blank">Measuring ITSM</a> sums up why everyone needs dashboards quite nicely

 > "If you don't measure it, you can't manage it" <br/>
 > "If you don't measure it, you can't improve it"<br/>